 1 Which carrier oil is best to use on dry skin?

-2 Are essential oils safe to use on sensitive skin or under-eye area?
+2 Are essential oils safe to use on sensitive skin or under-eye areas?

 3 Can you reverse under-eye wrinkles?

 Surprisingly, the answer is yes.
 You can.
 But it’s important to keep in mind that with time and age, wrinkles will continue to form.
-Wouldn’t it be great if we can fight aging naturally forever?
+Wouldn’t it be great if we could fight to age naturally forever?

 4 How can I get rid of my wrinkles under my eyes naturally?

-Well this is a whole other blog post but just by using sun protection, gentle oils, and some facial exercises (or face yoga) is a good start!
+Well, this is a whole other blog post, but just using sun protection, gentle oils, and some facial exercises (or face yoga) is a good start!

 5 How can I get rid of deep wrinkles?